The Geometries of Jordan nets and Jordan webs: Introduction

 \subsection{Structure of the paper.}

-In Section~\ref{sec:abstract_jordan}, we recall the basic properties of abstract unital Jordan algebras and list the degenerations between them.
-In Section~\ref{sec:irr_embeddings}, we classify embeddings of indecomposable Jordan algebras into $\S^n$.
+In Section~\ref{sec:abstract_jordan}, we recall the basic properties of abstract unital Jordan algebras and list the degenerations between them in dimensions $2$, $3$ and $4$.
 In Section~\ref{sec:summary_embeddings}, we list the orbits of embeddings of Jordan nets into $\S^n$ for $n\leq 7$ and Jordan webs into $\S^n$ for $n\leq 5$.
+In Section~\ref{sec:Jordan_nets_n<=6}, we list all degenerations of Jordan nets in $\S^n$ for $n=5,6$ assuming one degeneration does not exist.
+In Section~\ref{sec:numerical_results}, we find all degenerations between Jordan nets in $\S^7$ and Jordan webs in $\S^n$ for $n=4,5$ numerically.
 In Section~\ref{sec:degenerations_obstructions}, we give a list of obstructions to the existence of a degeneration between two orbits.
 In Section~\ref{sec:family_degenerations_Jordan_nets}, we find all degenerations between some families of Jordan nets.
-In Section~\ref{sec:Jordan_nets_n<=6}, we find all degenerations of Jordan nets in $\S^n$ for $n=5,6$ assuming one degeneration does not exist.
-In Section~\ref{sec:numerical_results}, we find all degenerations between Jordan nets in $\S^7$ and Jordan webs in $\S^n$ for $n=4,5$ numerically.
-In the appendix, we list some families of degenerations between Jordan algebras.
+In Section~\ref{sec:proofs_main_results}, we prove the results from Section~\ref{sec:Jordan_nets_n<=6}.
+In Appendix~\ref{sec:irr_embeddings}, we classify embeddings of indecomposable Jordan algebras into $\S^n$ and prove the results from Section~\ref{sec:summary_embeddings}.
+In Appendix~\ref{sec:appendix_degenerations}, we list some families of degenerations between Jordan algebras.